eDROP/Big-integers/README.md

 big integers subtraction (FIRST NUMBER MUST BE BIGGER!
 USE PREVIOUS FUNCTION: COMPARE)

-big integers addition (FIRST NUMBER MUST BE BIGGER!)
+big integers addition (FIRST NUMBER MUST BE BIGGER OR EQUAL)

 data of any size